 It may be possible to minimize your potential for tooth-related treatment side effects by taking an over-the-counter anti-inflammatory drug (ibuprofen, aspirin) prior to having your in-office treatment.

 Ask your dentist for their advice, and for a dosing recommendation.
 (In all cases you should read the labeling found on any drug you consider taking, so to make sure it is an appropriate medication for you.)

-What are the safety concerns with professional-grade tooth whiteners?
+What are the safety concerns associated with professional-grade tooth whiteners?

-The peroxide-based tooth whiteners that dentists use when performing in-office treatments are formulated using the same types of compounds as at-home products.
-Collectively, these agents are called peroxides and this page discusses the general safety concerns associated with their use.
+The peroxide-based tooth whiteners used with in-office treatments are formulated using the same types of compounds as at-home products.
+Collectively, these agents are called peroxides and we've created a page that discusses the general safety concerns associated with their use.

-There are, however, a number of factors that make in-office bleaching technique totally unique and as a result modify which issues are of the greatest concern.
+There are a couple of factors that make in-office bleaching technique totally unique and, as a result, modify which issues are of the greatest concern.

-- The peroxide content found in-office whiteners is typically much higher, possibly 10 times so.
+- The peroxide content found in professional whiteners is typically much higher, possibly 10 times so.
 (Which tends to increase concerns about some issues.)

-- But this technique includes steps to insure that the whitener is only applied to the patient's teeth.
+- But this technique employs steps to insure that the whitener is only applied to the patient's teeth.
 It's not in contact with soft oral tissues.
 None of it is swallowed.
-(This, in a very big way, removes some issues from concern completely.)
+(This, in a very big way, removes concerns about systemic issues completely.)